RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 **-cyclic_peptide:L_beta_comp_file \<String\>** An optional [[aa_composition|AACompositionEnergy]] file for biasing the amino acid composition of residues in the negative-phi beta-strand region of Ramachandran space.
 Not used if not specified.<br/><br/>
 **-cyclic_peptide:D_beta_comp_file \<String\>** An optional [[aa_composition|AACompositionEnergy]] file for biasing the amino acid composition of residues in the positive-phi beta-strand region of Ramachandran space.
 Not used if not specified.<br/><br/>

+Note that the global amino acid composition may also be biased by providing an [[aa_composition|AACompositionEnergy]] file with the **-score:aa_composition_setup_file** flag, as in other protocols.
+In the context of the simple_cycpep_predict application, using any aa_composition flag will automatically turn on the aa_composition energy term in the scoring function used.

 # Large-scale sampling with BOINC

 The **simple_cycpep_predict** protocol is one of the protocols that can be run from the [[minirosetta]] application, using the **-protocol simple_cycpep_predict** flag.
 Custom BOINC OpenGL graphics have been written for this application.
 It is strongly recommended that the **-cyclic_peptide:checkpoint_job_identifier** option be used to allow jobs to checkpoint themselves if run on BOINC (since BOINC jobs can be interrupted by the user).
 See [[minirosetta]]'s documentation for more information.